How To Beat a Possession of Stolen Property Charge

 How To Beat a Possession of Stolen Property Charge image

 You don’t have to steal property in Texas for the authorities to charge you with theft.
 In certain circumstances, possessing stolen property is enough for a potential felony charge.
 Are you facing a theft charge related to allegedly possessing stolen property in Texas?
-If so, it’s crucial to know what this charge means and how to defend yourself.
+If so, knowing what this charge means and how to beat possession of stolen property charges is crucial for your defense.

-The Collin County theft defense lawyers at Rosenthal Kalabus & Therrian are here to protect your rights and guide you through the legal process if you face possession of stolen property charges.
-You’ll find crucial information on how Texas law defines this offense and potential defense strategies below.
+The Collin County theft defense lawyers at Rosenthal Kalabus & Therrian are here to protect your rights and guide you through the legal process if you face possession charges of stolen property.
+Below, you’ll find crucial information on how Texas law defines this offense and potential defense strategies.

 What Is Receiving Stolen Property?